loading basketball nba ishaan mishra

 Using our app and notification system as a pipeline and our social channels as an amplifying force, we were effectively about to build hype around sneaker releases and develop deep engagement across multiple channels.
 This way we were able to provide a constantly updated calendar of releases and compelling content at every touchpoint that we were interacting with our consumers.
 I helped build the connective tissue between our creative assets, and our programming and app teams to smoothly be able to drive eyeballs to our best content.
 This give and take allowed us to have multiple touchpoint with our audience and build a deeper connection with them through the entire consumer journey and overall integrated app and social storytelling experience.
 It is always about the big picture and the long term game plan.

+The power of a push notification is truly an underrated aspect when it comes to the sneaker release world.
+This is a distinct thing that me and the team realized as we were developing one of the tentpole functions of BR Kicks as a publisher in the industry - the ability to turn the sneaker landscape on it's head by treating the culture the same way you would breaking news or the latest scores for games that recently ended.
 By giving consumers with a sneaker affinity the ability to subscribe for push notifications that would inform them about the industry ranging the spectrum from alerts about players signing with new shoe brands, rumors about free agents, new color ways, release date reminders, and even e-commerce product promotions.
 Our ability to uniquely update fans quicker than any other platform behind the widespread social network coverage we had along with the team stream app as a direct pipeline to consumers with amazing cross platform engagement.

 A series that is a great example of encouraging our audience to engage deeper with our content is in the realm of our What If Series which was a take off on the Nike LeBron Watch series where they would drop new color ways of the LeBron 15 sneakers that were inspired by previous sneakers.
 This series was some of our highest engaged content and we were able to spin it off repeatedly in different formats.
-Initially igan with LeBron's playoff run and capitalizing on some of his big game winners and moments including his Raptors playoff sweep and even him signing with the Los Angeles Lakers, and then evolved to include other sneakers, and inspired some sneaker customizers to create some of these creations as well.
+Initially began with LeBron's playoff run and capitalizing on some of his big game winners and moments including his Raptors playoff sweep and even him signing with the Los Angeles Lakers, and then evolved to include other sneakers, and inspired some sneaker customizers to create some of these creations as well.
+By aligning creative output with the company’s core digital platforms, B/R Kicks evolved into a robust and self reinforcing part of the Bleacher Report system rather than an isolated content experiment.

 These type of social executions were the perfect intersection between moving quickly to produce engaging social content and capitalizing on the conversation happening organically within our target audience.
 This obsession with timely original content that resonated deeply with our target audience in an authentic voice from people who are apart of our audience was the secret sauce in being able to get so many successful ideas and experiments done on such a large scale in such short timelines.
 My ability to act as a producer and a designer and a video editor on top of that paired with our social programming prowess and infrastructure, we were able to repeatedly try out these content series and saw great success with them.

 One of the biggest value propositions for BR Kicks as a brand was an ethos of inclusivity, we wanted to set ourselves apart from other publishers by encouraging our audience to engage in conversations around sneaker culture rather than it just being a one way relationship where we tell them the news or the dates that things are dropping.
 As such, I wanted to make sure we build a robust plan for content that would encourage comments and deep engagement.
 For instance, taking a page from our slideshow era, one of our most engaged pieces of content were our NFL and NBA power rankings.
+Understanding that format could be ported across verticals was a key insight.

 I spearheaded a Kicks on Court weekly power rankings initiative that drew comments from top players such as LeBron, Kyrie, and Montrezz Harell as they debated with fans which shoe deserved to be on the list.
 One of the best ways to do this was through consistent quote card coverage that looked at sneakers from a more holistic and cultural impact perspective.
 Furthermore, one of the things that was unique that BR Kicks was providing was stats and information related to the sneaker industry.
 Being able to take things that worked well in one sector of our business and translate them to the kicks space was a powerful tool that I would use to my advantage in both directions, using our national account to inform the growth of our kicks account but then using kicks as an incubator for the national account.